semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

 #### membership operator

 "is" and "is not" are the identity operators in Python.
 They are used to check if two values (or variables) are located in the same part of the memory.
-Two variables that are equal does not imply that they are identical.
+Two equal variables do not imply that they are identical.

 * "is" return True if the operands are identical (refer to the same object in memory).
 * "is not" return True if the operands are not identical (do not refer to the same object in memory).